MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

 - Ensure that the network offloading technologies are enabled.

   - SMB performance is closely tied to network performance.
-  - Network offloading technologies, like RSS, LSO, RSC, and TCP/UDP checksums are designed to improve network throughput while lowering CPU usage by the network stack.
+  - Network offloading technologies, like eceive Side Scaling (RSS), Large Sum Offload (LSO), Receive Segment Coalescing (RSC), and TCP/UDP checksums are designed to improve network throughput while lowering CPU usage by the network stack.
   - Don't disable network offloads.

 - On the SMB client, ensure that large maximum transmission unit (MTU) isn't disabled and bandwidth throttling isn't enabled in SMB by running the following PowerShell cmdlet: